Holly Sonders Spotlights Her Scorching Assets In Cheeky, Throwback Share

 Nevertheless, Sonders showed she was primed for some fun in the sun by igniting her timeline with a cheeky, throwback photo share in which she took to the beach in a stunning, curve-enhancing swim ensemble.
 The wondrous one-piece suit struggled to contain her perky bust while leaving her peachy derrière practically bare at the lower edge of the frame.

-It was a sight that sent her fans’ hormones into overdrive, as they descended upon the post’s comments section with a litany of love declarations, shout-outs and virtual catcalls.
+It was a sight that sent her fans' hormones into overdrive as they descended upon the post's comments section with a litany of love declarations, shoutouts and virtual catcalls.

 "Holy hot," raved one devotee, who added to the sentiment with a slew of fire emoji.